-1.2 The Metric System
+1.3 The Metric System

 Like all other scientists, astronomers use the metric system.
 The metric system is based on powers of 10, and has a set of measurement units analogous to the English system we use in everyday life here in the US.
 In the metric system the main unit of length (or distance) is the meter, the unit of mass is the kilogram, and the unit of liquid volume is the liter.
 A meter is approximately 40 inches, or about 4" longer than the yard.
 Thus, 100 meters is about 111 yards.
 A liter is slightly larger than a quart (1.0 liter = 1.101 qt).
 On the Earth's surface, a kilogram = 2.2 pounds.
-In the Astronomy 1115 labs you will mostly encounter units of length/distance (variations on the meter).

 As you have almost certainly learned, the metric system uses prefixes to change scale.
-For example, one thousand meters is one "kilometer".
-One thousandth of a meter is a "millimeter".
-The prefixes that you will hear in this class are listed in Table 1.1.
+For example, one thousand meters is one "kilometer."
+One thousandth of a meter is a "millimeter."
+The prefixes that you will encounter in this class are listed in Table 1.3.